kimcheru18/coffee-please/README.md

 * The option to select one of 20 coffee drinks.
 * The app returns a google map indicating what country the coffee originates from.
 * The app returns 2 YouTube video tutorials on how to make the selected coffee.
+* The app returns Wikipedia information on the selected coffee and other coffees user might be interested in.
 * A 'Try another flavor' button that takes one back to the main screen.

 ## Technology